edison914/Ab-Clone-Express/README.md

 ## BOOKINGS -

-### Get all of the Current User's Bookings - working on this
+### Get all of the Current User's Bookings - done

-Return all the bookings that the current user has made. -. can't get preview img.
+Return all the bookings that the current user has made.

 * Require Authentication: true
 * Request